FAQ

 8. How does CCN minister to the physical needs of people in other countries?

-CCN also believes that as Christians, we have a biblical mandate to help those who are in physical need as well.
+CCN also believes that as Christians, we have a biblical mandate to help those Christians who are in physical need, as well.
 An example of this is seen in Matthew 25:31-46.
 Therefore, CCN works alongside other ministries that are equipped to help individuals in need.
-Students participate in these ministries and are also taught how to effectively assist and promote these ministries on campus, while using the opportunity as a platform to preach the biblical gospel boldly to fellow students.
+Students participate in these ministries and are also taught how to effectively assist and promote these ministries on campus while using the opportunity as a platform to preach the biblical gospel boldly to fellow students.

 9. Does CCN sell interesting and effective gospel tracts?